ibm-cloud-docs/cis/compose-query-graphiql.md

 ![Example query with return fields](images/graphiql-query-return-field-values.png "Example query with return fields"){: caption="Example query with return fields" caption-side="bottom"}

-Once you have entered all the fields you want to query, select the **Play** button to submit the query.
-The response pane will contain the data fetched from the configured GraphQL API endpoint:
+After you enter all the fields you want to query, select the **Play** button to submit the query.
+The response pane contains the data fetched from the configured GraphQL API endpoint:

 ![GraphiQL response pane](images/create-query-fw-data-set-play.dQ7w2sGu_JiL34.png "GraphiQL response pane"){: caption="GraphiQL response pane" caption-side="bottom"}